 - Performance bonuses: Set achievable targets for KPIs like time to fill positions, quality of hire, offer acceptance rate, and retention rate of placed candidates.

 Reward recruiters who surpass these targets with bonuses, such as a $1,000 bonus for filling a position within 30 days or a $500 bonus for achieving a 90% offer acceptance rate.
+You can use a commission management software to set up, automate calculations and track incentives.

 2. Non-financial incentives